If your school’s digital presence isn’t on point, parents are forming opinions about you without ever speaking to you

 The most successful schools today are not waiting for enquiries to arrive.

-They are designing a digital journey that takes parents from:
+They are designing a digital journey that facilitates MORE enquiries, taking parents from:

 So the real question is this: